koordinates/kart/docs/pages/pointcloud_datasets.rst

 ~~~~~~~~~~~~

 You can use any software you have that can edit a local LAS file to make edits to the working copy, such as `PDAL <pdal_>`_.
 Overwrite the files in their original location, or add more files to the existing directory, and Kart will pick up the changes - you can see a summary of the newly-added or modified tiles by running ``kart status`` or ``kart diff``.
 To commit these changes, run ``kart commit``, just as when editing vector or table data.

+If you have added more tiles to the diretory that are not compatible with the exiting Kart dataset, you will be asked to supply one of the following options.

+If ``--convert-to-dataset-format`` is specified, the newly added tiles will be converted so that they conform to the dataset's format - for instance, by converting them to the COPC format, or by converting them to a different LAZ version.

+If ``--no-convert-to-dataset-format`` is specified, the dataset's format will be changed or relaxed so that the new tiles can be added alongside any remaining old tiles, without changing either the new tiles or the old tiles.
+It may be that this option has no effect and the commit is still disallowed if the resulting set of tiles would not be a allowed as a dataset (ie, it would result in multiple LAZ versions in a single dataset).

+Note that these options only apply to the format of the tiles - how they are stored - as opposed to their content.
+There are no options that automatically change the content of tiles while they are being committed, so keeping the contents coherent is the sole-responsibility of the user.
+For instance, every tile in a point cloud must have the same CRS.
+If newly added tiles have a different CRS to the rest of the dataset, they cannot be committed, regardless of which flags are specified, until the user has fixed the CRS issue themselves.

 Git LFS
 ~~~~~~~